|Irish Soda Bread|

-- One year with my oven working overtime, I melted the Butter in error.
+- One year I was working too quickly & melted the Butter in error.
 After it cooled, I added the melted/ cooled Butter to the dry ingredients and discovered that the dough was easier to work with.
+Now I always melt/ cool the Butter.

-- I have a gas oven and I learned that an extra 15 minutes baking time was needed.
-It is included in my recipe below.
+- I have a gas oven and my baking time is 10- 15 minutes more than the original recipe.
+The extra time is included in my recipe below.

 Irish Soda Bread